Bezmiâlem Sultan: Early years

 Bezmiâlem Kadın, called also Bazimialam, was born in 1807 in Georgia.
 She had been educated by Esma Sultan, a half-sister of Mahmud II and her favorite advisor, and was said to have been buxom and a bath attendant before entering the imperial harem.
 She had a beautiful face and extraordinary white and beautiful hands.
 She was considered very intelligent, although not formally educated.
-She became a consorts of Sultan Mahmud in 1822, and was given the title of "Third Kadın" and, on 1832, "Second Kadın".
+She became a consort of Sultan Mahmud in 1822, and was given the title of "Third Kadın" and, in 1832, "Second Kadın".
 On 25 April 1823, she gave birth to her only son, Şehzade Abdulmecid, later Abdulmecid I.

 As Valide Sultan

 Early years

 Bezmiâlem became Valide Sultan, after Abdulmecid I ascended to the throne in 1839.
 One source says that Mahmud died of alcoholism, rather than tuberculosis, and she is reported to have convinced Abdulmecid to destroy his father's wine cellars.
 Since her son was only sixteen, Bezmialem, who Abdulmecid loved very much, although not a regent, assisted him in the administration of the state.

 She was thirty-one and was still young enough to despise and mistrust the elder non-statesman who had made himself minister.
 She was known for her extremely pale complexion and her reddish blonde hair.
 She was slender, with very good-looking fingers.
 She was very pale, and looked very young when she became the Valide Sultan.
 She advised her son to allow Koca Hüsrev Mehmed Pasha to incur the odium of seeking terms from Muhammad Ali of Egypt but urged him to resist the Grand Vizier's attempts to advance his nominees to important offices of the state.
 Abdulmecid duly played for time, awaiting Mustafa Reşid Pasha's return from England before taking any major decisions on policy.
-She gave a sound counsel.
+She gave sound counsel.
 So shrewd was her judgement of men and their motives that she continued to influence the choice of ministers until shortly before her death fourteen years later.
 She also recommended Reşid to Abdulmecid because she believed he understood what Mahmud had been seeking to achieve in his reform programme.
-She influenced the appointments of his son's ministers, inviting him to be wary of old but inexperienced men who sought his favor.
+She influenced the appointments of her son's ministers, inviting him to be wary of old but inexperienced men who sought his favor.
 A great supporter of her son's reforms and admirer of Europe, her shrewd and objective judgment was held in high esteem by the sultan, who consulted her regularly until her death.